SodiumZH/NFF-Girls/wiki/gameplay-en.md

 It will be healed by 2 if hit by its owner's *Necromancer's Wand* magic ball.
 If the owner is wearing a *Necromancer's Hat*, it will be healed by 3 and get 5s Strength II effect.

-When the player is wearing a *Necromancer's Hat*, the Necrotic Reapers nearby (< 8 blocks) will provide Regeneration effect.
+When the player is wearing a *Necromancer's Hat*, the owning Necrotic Reapers nearby (< 8 blocks) will provide Regeneration effect.
 The effect level depends on how many Necrotic Reapers there are around.
 (Regeneration III at most.)